Skier and loop-the-loop with friction: Skier on a hemispherical hill

-Let us remark, finally, that by the same methods one can study the more general problem in which the coefficient of kinetic friction is an arbitrary function $\mu(\theta)$ of the position along the track: the equation \reff{eq.diffeqn.Ntheta} is still a first-order inhomogeneous linear differential equation for the unknown function $N(\theta)$ --- albeit now one with nonconstant coefficients --- so can still be solved by the method of integrating factors.
+Let us remark, finally, that by the same methods one can study the more general problem in which the coefficient of kinetic friction is an arbitrary function $\mu(\theta)$ of the position along the hill: the equation \reff{eq.diffeqn.Ntheta} is still a first-order inhomogeneous linear differential equation for the unknown function $N(\theta)$ --- albeit now one with nonconstant coefficients --- so can still be solved by the method of integrating factors (though the result may not be analytically expressible in terms of elementary functions).
 We leave it to interested readers to pursue this generalization.

+Some recent related articles are Refs.~\onlinecite{Gonzalez-Cataldo_17}, \onlinecite{DelPino_18} and \onlinecite{Ivchenko_21}, which study a particle sliding down an arbitrary curve in the presence of kinetic friction; Ref.~\onlinecite{Balart_19}, which uses the Lagrangian formalism with Lagrange multipliers to analyze a particle sliding {\em without friction}\/ down an arbitrary concave curve; and Ref.~\onlinecite{Mejia_20}, which studies a ball rolling (initially without slipping, later with sliding and kinetic friction) on an arbitrary curve in the presence of gravity, including an experimental realization.

-\subsection{2.
-Particle on loop-the-loop track}
+\section{Particle on loop-the-loop track}

-A block of mass $m$ is injected with forward velocity $v_0$ into a loop-the-loop track of radius $R$ and coefficient of kinetic friction $\mu$; let $\theta$ denote the angle up from the bottom, as shown in Figure~\ref{fig.loop-the-loop}.
-(In one version of the problem, the block is released from rest at height $h$ and slides to the bottom via a frictionless track; in this case $v_0 = \sqrt{2gh}$.)
+A block of mass $m$ is injected with forward velocity $v_0$ into a loop-the-loop track of radius $R$ and coefficient of kinetic friction $\mu$; let $\theta$ denote the angle up from the bottom, as shown in Fig.~\ref{fig.loop-the-loop}.
+(In one common version of the problem\cite{mechanics_books}, the block is released from rest at height $h$ and slides to the bottom via a frictionless track; in this case $v_0 = \sqrt{2gh}$.)
 The radial and tangential components of ${\bf F} = m{\bf a}$ are

-Of course, these equations are valid only as long as $N \ge 0$; after that, the block falls off the track.
+As before, these equations are valid only as long as $N \ge 0$; after that, the block falls off the track.

 The loop-the-loop problem is more complicated than the skier, for three reasons: the particle can cycle around the track; it can reverse direction; and it can halt due to static friction.
-Each time the particle reverses direction, we need to apply \reff{eq.loop.tangential} with a new value for $\sgn(\dot{\theta})$; this repeated switching between different equations seems quite complicated.
-To simplify matters, we will here follow the block only until it first reaches $\dot{\theta} = 0$ or falls off the track; we therefore have $\dot{\theta} \ge 0$.
+Each time the particle reverses direction, we need to apply Eq.~\reff{eq.loop.tangential} with a new value for $\sgn(\dot{\theta})$; this repeated switching between different equations seems quite complicated, and probably needs to be handled by numerical solution.\cite{loop-the-loop_reverses} To simplify matters, we will here follow the block only until it first reaches $\dot{\theta} = 0$ or falls off the track; we therefore have $\dot{\theta} \ge 0$.